 - Leave kitchen and bathroom cabinet doors open to allow warm air to circulate around the plumbing.

 - Ensure exposed pipes in the attic and crawl spaces are protected by insulation.
-A great, cost-effective way to insulate exposed pipes is using inexpensive, foam sleeves available at most home improvement and hardware stores.
+Inexpensive foam sleeves are a great, cost-effective way to insulate exposed pipes and are available at most home improvement and hardware stores.

 - Make sure that garden hoses are disconnected and drained before the first hard freeze of the season.
 If water in a hose freezes and expands, it can increase pressure throughout the whole plumbing system and, in turn, burst an interior pipe.
 Additionally, outdoor spigot covers, like foam domes, provide a protective layer from frigid outdoor air.